-Personally I can so understand when clients say: I just want to know!
-I have come to observe over and over that as a generalization men tend to not want to hurt their partner and retract to not telling them (for example that they want to leave) where women just want to know and move on.
+Personally, I can so understand when clients say: I just want to know!
+I have come to observe over and over that as a generalization men tend to not want to hurt their partner and retract to not telling them (for example that they want to leave) whereas women just want to know and move on.

 6. I’m right, you are wrong

-The biggest learning will be that in any relationship there are usually two quite different viewpoints that each believe to be ‘right’.
-Only through acceptance of different perspectives and the ability to change perspective can we come to realise that this paradox of opposing opinions means that it is not ‘either / or’ but ‘and’.
+The biggest learning will be that in any relationship there are usually two quite different viewpoints that each believes to be ‘right’.
+Only through acceptance of different perspectives and the ability to change perspective can we come to realize that this paradox of opposing opinions means that it is not ‘either/or’ but ‘and’.

 So to all my clients who are also my teachers, Thank you!